DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_evaluate_changes_lsn.md

 ## Step 5: Creating and running a test suite

 You explore and run the miniloan-test test suite.
-It is in the Getting Started for ODM for Developers sample project that you downloaded and extracted.
+It is included in the 'Getting Started with ODM for Developers' sample project that you downloaded and extracted.

 **Procedure**